1RaY-1/check-ip/README.md

 Open terminal and type:
 * `sudo rm /usr/bin/check-ip`

-if doesn't work, type:
+if the above command doesn't work, type:

 * `sudo rm /bin/check-ip`

 **And enter sudo password**

 ## More
-If you can help me improving this program, I would be very happy.
+If you can help me improve this program, I would be very happy.

 ## License
 Check Ip is licensed under [MIT License](https://github.com/1RaY-1/check-ip/blob/main/LICENSE).